tldr-pages/tldr/pages/linux/script.md

 `script {{path/to/session.out}}`

-- Record user's session, appending to existing "session.out":
+- Record a new session, appending to an existing file:

 `script -a session.out`